 How to Make Edible Yogurt Silly Putty (Step-by-Step)

-Start by placing ¾ cup (6 oz) of yogurt in a bowl and adding a few drops of food colouring.
-The colour will dull a bit after you add the cornstarch, so make sure you add a few extra drops to ensure that the colour stays nice and vibrant.
+Start by placing ¾ cup (6 oz) of yogurt in a bowl and adding a few drops of food coloring.
+The color will dull a bit after you add the cornstarch, so make sure you add a few extra drops to ensure that the color stays nice and vibrant.

 2. Add Cornstarch